genedelisa/LinkToMusic/README.md

 All I'm doing is trying to open a URL retrieved via the iTunes search API.

-I've also tried using URLs created via Apple's Link maker and [Apple Music Toolbox] (https://tools.applemusic.com/en-us)
+I've also tried using URLs created via Apple's [Link Maker] (https://linkmaker.itunes.apple.com/en-us) and [Apple Music Toolbox] (https://tools.applemusic.com/en-us)

 I've tried many different parameters.
 The app=music param is supposed to tell iOS to open the link in Apple Music.